David Reeder

+David A Reeder (5 May 1931 – 1 August 2005) was an English historian at the University of Leicester.
+He pursued a career in urban history and the history of education, co-founding the Urban History Group and editing the Urban History Yearbook for nine years.

+Early life

+Reeder was born in Kingston upon Hull, the son of a railway fireman, and evacuated to Rawcliffe and then York during World War II.

-David Reeder (May 5, 1931 – August 1, 2005) was a British historian at the University of Leicester.
-After graduating from Nunthorpe Grammar School he won a scholarship at the University of Durham, where he served as Editor of Palatinate.
+After graduating from Nunthorpe Grammar School, Reeder won a scholarship at the University of Durham, where he served as Editor of Palatinate.
 He was a member of Hatfield College, where he was Captain of Table Tennis in 1950.
 Reeder took his PhD at the University of Leicester.
-He pursued a career in urban history and the history of education, co-founding the Urban History Group and editing the Urban History Yearbook for nine years.